0131 260 5674 (switchboard 9am to 5pm)

 He's very good, very helpful and will go out of his way to do things for you.
 His advice is always clear and helpful.Chambers & Partners

-Paul Reid called as an advocate in 2011.
-Paul is regularly instructed in a wide range of matters.
-He has a particular focus on professional liability (especially claims against solicitors, surveyors and medical professionals) and public law matters.
-He has experience of advising both professions and professionals on regulatory and disciplinary matters.
+In December 2020, Paul was appointed First Standing Junior Counsel to the Scottish Government (having first been appointed a Standing Junior in 2015).
+In that capacity advises the Scottish Government in respect of a broad range of public law matters.
+In addition to his work for the Scottish Government, Paul has particular experience in professional liability (especially claims against solicitors, surveyors and medical professionals).
+He also has experience of advising and representing both professions and professionals on regulatory and disciplinary matters.
 As well as conducting litigation on behalf of professionals and professions, he has appeared before fitness to practice panels (medical profession), the Scottish FA’s judicial panel (sporting) and has represented legal professionals seeking leave to appeal decisions of the SLCC.
 Paul is regularly instructed by the NHS in Scotland to advise on a wide range of matters, including clinical negligence claims, mental health issues and advice in relation to various issues of statutory and regulatory compliance.
-He is also regularly instructed in commercial actions, advising on a diverse range of matters (contractual interpretation; restrictive covenants and interim interdict; contempt proceedings to enforce interdict; property disputes).
-Paul is instructed in two “class actions” (the Watling Street litigation on behalf of the engineers and the Mesh litigation on behalf of NHS Scotland) and represented the driver of the Glasgow bin lorry in the Fatal Accident Inquiry into the December 2014 disaster.
+He was instructed by the NHS in the Scottish mesh litigation and acts on behalf a firm of engineers in another group litigation before the Court of Session (the Watling Street litigation).
+He represented the driver of the Glasgow bin lorry in the Fatal Accident Inquiry into the December 2014 disaster.
+He has also represented parties before the Scottish Child Abuse Inquiry and the UK Infected Blood Inquiry.
 Although predominantly instructed on behalf of defenders, Paul also has experience of pursing a range of claims (professional liability, commercial and property).
-He has appeared before various Tribunals and regularly appears in the Court of Session and the Sheriff Court.
-In addition, he has experience of representing clients in various forms of Alternative Dispute Resolution.
+He regularly appears before the Court of Session and other tribunals.

 Paul has taught public law at the University of Edinburgh since 2004, regularly lecturing and tutoring on various aspects of the subject.
 He has a particular interest in judicial review, surveillance powers and electoral law.
-Paul regularly publishes articles and blogs on public law and has written the third edition of the Green’s Concise Guide to Public Law (published in October 2015).
+Paul regularly publishes articles and blogs on public law and has written the third and fourth editions of the Green’s Concise Guide to Public Law (published in October 2015 and August 2020, respectively).
 He also regularly speaks at seminars on public law and professional liability.